apache/arrow/go/parquet/cmd/parquet_reader/README.md

   --no-metadata                 Do not print metadata.
   --output=FILE                 Specify output file for data. [default: -] --no-memory-map               Disable memory mapping the file.
+  --int96-timestamp             Parse INT96 as TIMESTAMP for legacy support.
   --json                        Format output as JSON instead of text.
   --csv                         Format output as CSV instead of text.
   --columns=COLUMNS             Specify a subset of columns to print, comma delimited indexes.